Radio Rewrite: Reich and Radiohead

-Radiohead is a British rock band formed in the mid-1980s, whose recent style was described in 2012 as "jazz-tinged electronic rock".
-Reich first encountered lead guitarist Jonny Greenwood in September 2011 at the Sacrum Profanum festival in Kraków, Poland, where Greenwood was playing Reich's Electric Counterpoint with Ensemble Modern.
-Reich was impressed by Greenwood's performance and struck by his varied interests as a composer and viola player.
-Of Greenwood's score for the film There Will Be Blood, Reich said: "Here's a guy into Messiaen.'
+Radiohead is a British rock band formed in the mid-1980s, whose style was described in 2012 as "jazz-tinged electronic rock".
+Reich first encountered the lead guitarist, Jonny Greenwood, in September 2011 at the Sacrum Profanum festival in Kraków, Poland, where Greenwood was playing Reich's Electric Counterpoint with Ensemble Modern.
+Reich was impressed by Greenwood's performance and his varied interests as a composer and viola player.
+Of Greenwood's score for the film There Will Be Blood, Reich said: "Here's a guy into Messiaen.
 I'd never have known it was written by a rocker."

 After the festival, Reich explored Radiohead's music for the first time.
 He described them as "an important and innovative rock group" and "definitely one of the best bands around" with "beautiful" melodic elements.
 He found two songs particularly memorable: "Everything in Its Right Place", from the 2000 album Kid A, and "Jigsaw Falling into Place", from the 2007 album In Rainbows.
 Reich described "Jigsaw" as "a beautiful song" with "elaborate harmonic movement".
 He described "Everything in Its Right Place" as "very rich ... very simple and very complex at the same time".
 "It's three-chord rock but it's not, it's very unusual."
 He explained that although the song is in the key F minor, the F minor chord never appears.
-Reich observed that the word "everything" is sung to tonic–dominant–tonic, echoing, probably unconsciously, the dominant–tonic chords that form "the end of everything in classical music ... it's perfect, it is everything."
+Reich observed that the word "everything" is sung to tonic–dominant–tonic, echoing, probably unconsciously, the dominant–tonic chords that form the end of everything in classical music ... it's perfect, it is everything."